Skip to content

 • Answer the readers’ questions

 We showed you in Google’s “People also ask” box that users are indeed asking questions inside their search query.
-Using this little trick, you can quickly find the right questions to write about.
-Now that you know the problem people are trying to solve for, create authoritative content to answer their question fully.
+You can quickly find the right questions to write about using this little trick.
+Now that you know the problem people are trying to solve create authoritative content to answer their questions fully.

 • Include rich media to add visual interest

 Videos, images, memes, infographics, and other types of rich media content help readers visualize your subject matter.
-Rich media can also be a great opportunity for visitor sharing on social media.
+Rich media can also be a great opportunity for visitors to share on social media.

 • Use impactful data to add credibility

 Citing fact-based and research-based data from reputable resources can add credibility to your content.
 When citing, be sure to credit your source in the content footer.
-Additionally, a well-crafted case study will give your content lift in value.
+Additionally, a well-crafted case study will lift your content's value.

 • Use internal links

-Internal linking within body copy to relevant blog topics or media you've already created is very import.
+Internal linking within the body copy to relevant blog topics or media you've already created is very important.
 It shows a semantic relationship to other subtopics and boosts your topical authority to Google.

 • Use external links

-External linking within body copy to 3rd party sites, blog topics and media created by subject matter experts can help readers find more info on the topic.
-It also sends good search signals to Google which is a bonus.
+External linking within body copy to third-party sites, blog topics, and media created by subject matter experts can help readers find more information on the topic.
+It also sends good search signals to Google, which is a bonus.

-To determine whether your content is helping you meet your goals, monitor posts regularly using a tracking tool.
-Widely available online, post tracking tools reveal which receive the most views, shares, conversions, etc. This allows B2B marketers to create stronger and more effective content.
+Monitor posts regularly using a tracking tool to determine whether your content is helping you meet your goals.
+Widely available online, post-tracking tools reveal which receives the most views, shares, conversions, etc. This allows B2B marketers to create stronger and more effective content.

 7. Distribute and Share Content